12yanogden/jokes_and_stories/README.md

 # jokes_and_stories
-A app that tells jokes and stories for kids.
+An app that tells jokes and stories for kids.